 Extract all subject CRF data or site and study type data using the option highlighted below in the Data Extraction menu.
+The ability to view this page is Administrative permission only, meaning the user role must be a hierarchy level of 200.

 Options to select prior to exporting: